JKorf/Bittrex.Net/README.md

 A Discord server is available [here](https://discord.gg/MSpeEtSY8t).
 Feel free to join for discussion and/or questions around the CryptoExchange.Net and implementation libraries.

 ## Release notes
+* Version 7.0.17 - 18 Aug 2022
+    * Fixed issue where message were routed to incorrect handler if the symbol of the message started with the same characters as another handler symbol

 * Version 7.0.16 - 18 Jul 2022
     * Updated CryptoExchange.Net